jseun/dotscan/README.md

 `scanner/host_test.go` to cover 100% of the NewHosts() function, ~~I would write a test with a real scan on a mocked host.~~

 Well, I added the test; I couldn't help it.
-See TestRunAndWaitLocalhostTCP4 in `scanner/scanner_test.go`.
+See TestRunAndWaitLocalhostTCP4 and TestRunAndWaitLocalhostTCP6 in `scanner/scanner_test.go`.

 ### 3. Hunt the bugs down!